FAQ - General

 What resources do you offer to help me learn the platform?

-1. User Manual- the User Manual is a 50+ page document which will walk you through all the ins and outs of the platform.
+1. User Manual- the User Manual is a 50+ page document that will walk you through all the ins and outs of the platform.
 Learn how to trade, monitor, analyze, find trading opportunities, and customize your trading experience.
-To access the manual click HERE.
+To access the manual, click HERE.

-2. Video Tutorials, Articles, and the Glossary.
+2. Video Tutorials, Articles, and Glossary.
 All found right here on this website!

 3. FAQ’s- You’re reading them!

 4. Seminars, both live and archived.
 Live seminars can be found HERE.
 You can find archived items by clicking Support/Chat at the upper right-hand corner of the platform and select “Seminars”.

 6. thinkScript® Manual can be found HERE.

 How do I fund my account?

 You can fund your account through an Electronic ACH, wire, check, ACAT transfer, internal transfer or by depositing securities.
 To get started, log into your account at www.tdameritrade.com and navigate to Accounts>Deposit/Withdraw.
 Depending on the method you choose to fund the account, appropriate instructions will be provided to you accordingly.
 You will find more details here: https://www.tdameritrade.com/funding-and-transfers.page